Surgery for IBD, or Inflammatory Bowel Disease

 - Crohn’s disease surgery may take one of several forms depending on the patient’s unique situation.
 Some cases may require total removal of the colon, while other patients may only need to have portions of their intestines removed.
 Surgery may also be recommended to widen sections of the intestines or remove abscesses and fistulas that produce uncomfortable symptoms.

 Tampa General Hospital’s Endoscopy Center offers the latest advances in IBD surgery from world-class specialists.
 Patients with ulcerative colitis, Crohn’s disease and other gastrointestinal disorders receive individualized attention during every step of the care process, from diagnosis through recovery.
-Thanks in part to our personalized approached to IBD surgery and our advanced surgical techniques, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
+Thanks in part to our personalized approached to IBD surgery and our advanced surgical techniques, TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery U.S. News & World Report for 2022-23.

 To explore your IBD surgery options with a TGH gastroenterologist, call 1-800-822-3627 or take advantage of our convenient online Physician Finder.